 There are over 100 islands but only 15 are inhabited, with Mainland, Yell, Unst and Fair Isle being the most well-known.
-They all share dramatic scenery, like awe-inspiring jagged cliffs and cozy sheltered beaches.
+They all share dramatic scenery, like awe-inspiring jagged cliffs and cosy sheltered beaches.

 The wildlife varies from seabirds to seals and of course, those famous Shetland ponies.

-The culture and history go back thousands of years — the Shetlands were a favorite destination for Viking invasions.
+The culture and history go back thousands of years — the Shetlands were a favourite destination for Viking invasions.
 It may be a trek to get there but one that is well worth the effort.

-If you’re looking to travel to islands off north coast of Scotland, you won’t go wrong visiting the very popular Orkney Islands.
+If you’re looking to travel to islands off the north coast of Scotland, you won’t go wrong visiting the very popular Orkney Islands.

 There are 70 islands, some uninhabited while others have a sparse population.
 Mainland and Hoy are most popular to visit but so are the Northern Orkney Isles if you’re after some peace and quiet.

-Don’t forget the sea stacks — those gravity defying geological formations that rise, Jenga-like, out of the sea.
+Don’t forget the sea stacks — those gravity-defying geological formations that rise, Jenga-like, out of the sea.

-The Inner Hebrides are an incredibly popular collection of islands off Scottish coast and some of the best Scottish islands for wildlife.
+The Inner Hebrides are an incredibly popular collection of islands off the Scottish coast and some of the best Scottish islands for wildlife.
 Some are impossibly beautiful while others are rugged and sparsely populated.